ruikawahara/part3/README.md

 * For front-end, I used __Phonebook__ exercise, which is my personal solution, from part 2 of this course.

+* For ESLint excersie, indentation restriction is not as strict as examples given.
+This is because my VS Code has __Prettier__ code formatting extension, which automatically adjusts its own indentation for better readability.

+* For ESLint exercise, ```.eslintrc.js``` setting is based mostly on examples provided on Part 3D.
+However, default setting is not modified if it was not touched on exercise (e.g. version number).
+Furthermore, setting for "unix" is changed to "windows" since my development environment is Windows

 [comment]: # (Below should be uncommented when merging with main repo)

 [comment]: # (For part 3, there may be issue with 3.10.